 - To make the icing melt the butter and pour it into a bowl.
 Sift in the cocoa powder and mix.
 Stir in the milk and then gradually sift in the icing sugar to make a glossy, spreadable icing.
 Spread the icing over the cakes and leave to set.
 Decorate with sprinkles or even more chocolate.
 Yum!

 Our fun(d) raising tips

-Use your tea party to raise awareness of Guillain-Barre syndrome and money for GAIN charity.
-Any money you do raise will be used to help those who’ve had a recent diagnosis of GBS, CIDP or one of the associated inflammatory neuropathies.
+Use your tea party to raise awareness of Guillain-Barré syndrome and money for GAIN.
+Any money you do raise will be used to help people who have been affected by GBS, CIDP or one of the associated inflammatory neuropathies.

 As well as asking for donations in a bucket or other container, how about running some fun activities the kids will enjoy?
 Here are a couple of our ideas: